-The IRS Standard Mileage rate for 2021 is 56 cents for every business mile driven.
+The IRS Standard Mileage rate for 2022 is 62.5 cents and 2023 is 65.5 cents for every business mile driven.
 Although a daily commute is not considered a travel expense, logged miles can be claimed as a tax deduction for business purposes.
 This is the standard expense method used for expensable auto deduction.
 You can also deduct your vehicle usage by taking the cost of the vehicle and taking the percentage of the time you used the vehicle for work purposes, which is considered the actual expense method.

 Actual expense method example

 When using the actual expense method, you’ll add up all the expenses for your vehicle that year (miles, cost to purchase, oil changes, etc.) and multiply that total number by the amount of time you used the vehicle for business purposes.
 For example, if you paid $5,000 in expenses for your vehicle and determined you used it 20% of the time you could claim $1,000 as a deduction.
 Note – any company that has 5 or more vehicles must use the actual expense method.

 Standard expense method example